-Faculty: Tamara Zellars Buck, James Dufek, Susan Gonders Golike, Fred Jones, Don Jung, Bruce Mims, Michael Simmons
+Faculty: Tamara Zellars Buck, James Dufek, Susan Gonders Golike, Fred Jones, Don Jung, Bruce Mims, Lok Pokhrel, Michael Simmons traditional framework of the liberal arts.

-The Mass Media program has a general core of study and options in Advertising, Multimedia Journalism, Public Relations, and Television & Film within the traditional framework of the liberal arts.
 The Mass Communication options are professional and are nationally accredited by the Accrediting Council on Education in Journalism & Mass Communications and certified by the Public Relations Society of America.
 These professional study options help equip students for careers in the mass media or the support industries of advertising and public relations.
 There is also a minor in Mass Communication.
 In addition to formalized internships, laboratory experiences are available through the weekly student newspaper, the Arrow; the video production facility; and the student-run public relations firm.